WSU-kduncan/ceg3120-nheisey/Discord-Bot/README.md

 ## Usage

 So to make this bot truly mine I got rid of all the commands already created for it and replaced them with my own.
 To follow along with the theme of using quotes from certain characters I chose to go with my current go-to person to quote which is some guy from an Ace Combat game named "Pixy".
 I created a value called "pixy" and created a list of potential quotes the bot will say when I command it to.
-In the if statement I told it to pic a random quote from the list and post it as a message whenever someone types "!pixy" in the Discord server it is part of.
+In the if statement I told it to pick a random quote from the list and post it as a message whenever someone types "!pixy" in the Discord server it is part of.

 Here is the code in python: